Devan-OHaro/dotfiles/README.md

 - You can **add more dotfiles** into `dotfiles/` anytime.
 - You can **add more optional tools** easily by editing `optional/optional_options.conf`.
 - System detection happens **automatically** — no manual setup needed.
+- Windows users should always go through WSL (not Git Bash).

 ---

 ## 🚀 Future Enhancements
 - Dry-run preview mode.
-- Auto-syncing dotfiles after manual changes.
+- Auto-syncing dotfiles after manual changes
-- Better Windows full support via WSL or native Powershell wrappers.

----

-**Happy hacking! 🛠**